-- he/she is absent for a period of 52 weeks (or more) due to an occupational injury
+- the employee is absent for a period of 52 weeks (or more) due to an occupational injury

-- he/she is absent for a period of 26 weeks (or more) due to illness or injury
+- the employee is absent for a period of 26 weeks (or more) due to illness or injury

-- he/she is absent for a period of 13 weeks (or more) not in relation to (a) or (b) except in the case of authorised absence by the employer including lay off excluding maternity leave, adoptive leave or parental leave
+- the employee is absent for a period of 13 weeks (or more) not in relation to (a) or (b) except in the case of authorised absence by the employer including lay off excluding maternity leave, adoptive leave or parental leave

-- he/she is absent due to a strike
+- the employee is absent due to a strike

-- he/she is absent owing to being placed on Health & Safety Leave.
+- the employee is absent owing to being placed on Health & Safety Leave.

 Employees who are not full-time have to fulfil the following criteria to obtain a public holiday benefit.
 They must have worked for the employer concerned for at least 40 hours in the preceding five weeks ending on the working day before the public holiday.